Department News Faculty News Student News Alumni News

 Noah Kearney ('13) is attending the Higher Education M.A. program at Boston College beginning in the fall of 2014.

 Elizabeth Berry ('12) is working in the marketing department of the Baltimore convention center.

-Lily Sehn ('12) will be attending the M.A. program in art history at American University.
+Lily Sehn ('12) will shortly graduate from the M.A. program in art history at American University.
 She is also employed in the Registrar's Office at the Smithsonian Museum of American Art.